 As of January 1st, 2012, there is now a 10-day temporary entertainment work permit available for online application.
 It has a different list of requirements, as well as a fee.
 To apply for the temporary permit, your minor child must be between the ages of 15 days and 16 years; have never applied for a 6 Month Entertainment Permit; and have not previously applied for a 10 Day Temporary Entertainment Work Permit.
 This appears to be designed for first time, emergency use, as it has a fee and is only good for 10 days, vs. the standard permit, which is free and good for six months.

-Contact information for California Entertainment Work Permit for a Minor can be found here, on the California Film Commission’s website.
+Contact information for California Entertainment Work Permit for a Minor can be found here, on the California Department of Industrial Relations website.
 They can be applied for online, by mail, or in person at the Van Nuys, CA office.

 Full disclosure: I learned about work permits and Coogan Accounts the hard way.
 In August of 2011, my daughter Dove Cameron had been auditioning for a full eight months—without being cast in a single role—when suddenly she booked her first gig: a recurring guest star role on a popular cable show.
 She needed both a Coogan Account and a work permit in about 36 hours.
 I panicked and spent about $100 to have a service take care of the work permit for me as I needed to know without question that we would have it in time, and then dropped everything else, did some fast research and set her up with a Coogan Account.